Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 }

-In this example, because the parent does not reap the child’s exit status, the child becomes a zombie after it exits.
+In this example, since the parent process does not collect the child process’s termination status, the child process becomes a zombie after termination.

 int main() {